khulnasoft-lab/design.khulnasoft.com/contents/components/tables.md

 A cell’s width and height will change according to its content.

-It is possible to hyphenate the text inside table cells, but note that hyphening is language-sensitive.
-Its ability to find break opportunities depends on the language, defined in the lang attribute of a parent element and support depends on the specific browser.
+It is possible to hyphenate the text inside table cells, but note that hyphens are language sensitive.
+The ability to find break opportunities depends on the language, defined in the lang attribute of a parent element, and support depends on the specific browser.

 #### Truncation

 To fit a long string of text into a table cell, you can shorten the text with an ellipsis (“...”) to show exactly where the text is truncated.
-The truncated text should display a tooltip on hover with the full text in it.
+On hover, the truncated text should display a tooltip that includes the full text.
 [See tooltips guidelines](https://design.gitlab.com/components/tooltips)

 #### Empty values